402 Locust Street,

 It was later twinned and was taken over by Classic cinemas in July 1997.
 The lighted tower was rebuilt and re-lit by Classic Cinemas during a 2000 renovation.

 From October 2003 until 2004, the theater was part of the Sensible Cinemas chain, but since July 2004, it was under new independent ownership of 21st Cinemas, as a discount house.
 The Sterling Theater also featured special free shows as well as an independent film series.

 The Sterling Theater was closed in 2008.
-It is planned to re-open in July 2013 as a brew & view movie theatre.
+It re-opened in July 2013 as a brew & view movie theatre.